 Hakka Style Yong Tau Fu with No-Added MSG

-If you are undecided at what pieces to piece, the all-time favourite include the fish balls and fried wantons.
+If you are undecided at what pieces to choose from, the all-time favourite includes the meat balls (both deep-fried and soup versions – they are quite bouncy and juicy) and fried tau-kee.

 Rolina Traditional Hainanese Curry Puff